John Cena Gives Shoutout to Caitlin Clark After Viral Celebration

 John Cena can see Caitlin Clark.

-The Iowa guard waved her hand in front of her face on Sunday, celebrating her historic performance with Cena’s "You Can't See Me" trademark.
+The Iowa guard waved her hand in front of her face on Sunday, celebrating her historic performance with wrestler and actor's "You Can't See Me" trademark.

 But just about everyone has taken notice of Clark.
 Including the star wrestler himself.